Nattapon33998/Query_Service/README.md

 - Clone this repository
 - Run `npm i` in terminal
-- Run `start:mega {Number of past day that want to query}` to query Megaland volume
+- Run `npm run start:mega {Number of past day that want to query}` to query Megaland volume